rackerlabs/docs-developer-blog/_posts/2018-11-29-Introduction-to-load-and-performance-testing-with-gatling-tool.md

 ## Other performance testing tools

-Below is a list of most widely used load and performance testing tools, whether those be open source, paid or a combination of both.
+The following list has the most widely used load and performance testing tools, whether those be open source, paid or a combination of both.

 #### Apache JMeter

 Apache JMeter is a Java-based open source tool for load testing and measuring performance.
-It’s used for recording, building, monitoring and debugging on different applications, servers and networks.
+It’s used for recording, building, monitoring, and debugging on different applications, servers, and networks.
 Also, it is of a great use in creating a functional or load test plan.
 Download link: [Apache JMeter download](http://jmeter.apache.org/download_jmeter.cgi)

 #### WebLOAD

-WebLoad is an enterprise-level load and performance testing tool for web applications.
+WebLOAD is an enterprise-level load and performance testing tool for web applications.
 It has both a free version and a paid version.
 The free edition offers 50 virtual users, and the paid professional edition provides the choices for enterprises with heavy user load and complex testing requirements.
-WebLOAD Cloud has a new level of visibility, control and collaboration – on premises or in the cloud, and it integrates with other open source software like Selenium and Jenkins.
+WebLOAD Cloud has a new level of visibility, control, and collaboration – on premises or in the cloud, and it integrates with other open source software like Selenium and Jenkins.
 Free trial: [WebLOAD download](https://www.radview.com/webload-download/?utm_campaign=top-15-tools&utm_medium=top-15-tools&utm_source=softwaretestinghelp)

 #### LoadNinja

 LoadNinjia is a cloud-based load testing and performance testing platform for web applications.
-It helps developers, QA teams, and performance engineers check if their web servers sustain a massive load and if the servers are robust and scalable, and also helps the engineer to focus more on creating applications that scale instead of focusing on developing load testing scripts.
+It helps developers, QA teams, and performance engineers check if their web servers sustain a massive load and if the servers are robust and scalable.
+It also helps the engineer to focus more on creating applications that scale instead of focusing on developing load testing scripts.
 Free trial: [LoadNinja download](https://loadninja.com/)

 #### LoadView